Critically fixed Thurston maps: classification, recognition, and twisting

-It follows from \cite[Proposition~2]{PT} (and the remark after it) that the map $f$ is uniquely defined up to isotopy (rel.\ $V(G)$) independently of the choices in the construction above.
+It follows from \cite[Proposition~2]{PT} (and the remark after it) that a critically fixed Thurston map $f$ obtained by \emph{blowing up} the pair $(G, \varphi)$ is uniquely defined up to isotopy (rel.\ $V(G)$) independently of the choices in the construction above.
 Moreover, up to isotopy $f$ depends only on the isotopy classes of $G$ and $\varphi$.